kamk/rack_simple_app_reverse_proxy/README.md

     ./styles/x/y/z  ->  http://remote.host.name/remote/path/styles/x/y/z

-Next you need to enhance your layout by including header part.
-In the layout, in <head>...</head> content you will want to add:
+Next, you need to enhance your layout by including header part.
+In the layout in `<head>`...`</head>` section you will want to add:

     <%= request.env["app_proxy.head"] %>

-And into the view that renders remote app's body you add simply:
+And into the view that renders remote app's body you simply add:

     <%= request.env["app_proxy.body"] %>